Or should it be “Windows 10 vs. the world?!?” build 2004 edition?

-Fast forward to May of 2020, suddenly we were getting rained upon by users which were apart of the Microsoft partner program saying that the build 2004 version of Windows 10 disables their China Receiver.
+Fast forward to May of 2020, suddenly we were getting rained upon by users who were a part of the Microsoft partner program saying that the build 2004 version of Windows 10 disables their China Receiver.
 Common sense would be to direct those energies towards Microsoft and maybe they would fix the issue.

 It appears that’s simply not the case.
 Read on if you wish to listen to my diatribe of corporate hate.